opensim-org/opensim-core/doc/APIGuide.md

 ## Data Handling Classes {#datahandling}
 ### Data Table
 [DataTable](@ref OpenSim::DataTable) is an in-memory storage container for data with support for holding metadata.
 DataTables provide a single, unified method for storing and accessing data, such as results generated by Components.
+Reporter and Source components may use DataTables internally.
 They provide fast access to numerical elements and to complete rows and columns of data, by index and by column names.
-By providing in memory storage for Components (e.g., Reporters and Sources described above), DataTable separates the data itself from file formats and isolates file handling to Adapters (see below).
+DataTables are independent of any particular file format.

-DataTables contain an independent column and a set of dependent columns.
-The independent column can be any scalar data-type (e.g., int, float, double).
-The dependent columns can be of any data type ( double, Vec3, Mat33, SpatialVec, etc.).
+DataTables contain a single "independent" column and a set of dependent columns.
+The independent column can be any scalar data type (e.g., `int`, `float`, `double`).
+The dependent columns can be of any data type (`double`, `Vec3`, `Mat33`, `SpatialVec`, etc.).
 All of the dependent columns must be of the same data type.
 Each independent and dependent column, as well as the entire table, can contain metadata.

 ### Data Adapter
 [DataAdapter](@ref OpenSim::DataAdapter) is an abstract class that defines an interface for reading and writing the contents of a DataTable.

-The DataAdapter separates use of a DataTable from the various sources of data , including streams, files, databases, and devices.
-A DataAdapter is how you read from or write to a DataTable to/from different sources of data.
+The DataAdapter separates use of a DataTable from the various sources of data, including streams, files, databases, and devices.
+A DataAdapter is how you read from or write to different sources of data.
 Concrete classes handle the particular interface and format of a given data source.

-FileAdapter offers an interface to read and write files through the following methods.
+[FileAdapter](@ref OpenSim::FileAdapter) offers an interface to read and write files through the following methods.
 ~~~cpp
 FileAdapter::readFile(string fileName)
 FileAdapter::writeFile(string fileName)